backend-developers-ltd/ComputeHorde/README.md

 Note: `AWS_DEFAULT_REGION` property is optional.
 Use it when your buckets are not in your default AWS region.

-Export `AWS_ENDPOINT_URL` too if you want to us another cloud object storage (s3-compatible) provider.
+Export `AWS_ENDPOINT_URL` too if you want to use another cloud object storage (s3-compatible) provider.
 If not given, AWS S3 will be used.

 Then execute the following command from the same terminal session: